 As their courtship progressed, Christopher asked how she’d feel about settling down in his hometown, because that’s what he had in mind.
 She thought, well, Cincinnati has a music scene, a theater scene, a couple pro sports franchises, plenty to do.
-Her one condition was that they find a house with a room large enough for a grand piano.
+Her one condition was that they find a house with a room for a grand piano.

 Kristine was about seven when she took up piano lessons.
 She admits to always having been a bit of a diva, always on stage, playing the piano, singing, never shying away from the spotlight.
 Whenever the family moved somewhere new, they’d seek out a church to build their social circle.
 There were always choirs, piano recitals, school plays and other chances for an outgoing girl to perform.